-Aethlon Medical, Inc. ("Aethlon") engages in the research and development of a medical device known as the Hemopurifier(R) that removes harmful substances from the blood.
+Aethlon Medical, Inc. ("Aethlon" or the "Company") engages in the research and development of a medical device known as the Hemopurifier(R) that removes harmful substances from the blood.
 Aethlon is in the development stage on the Hemopurifier(R) and significant research and testing are still needed to reach commercial viability.
 Any resulting medical device or process will require approval by the U.S. Food and Drug Administration ("FDA") or the regulatory agency of any foreign country where it intends to sell its device.
-Aethlon has not yet begun efforts to obtain any FDA approval, which may take several years, but it intends to initiate human trials in India to obtain regulatory approval there.
+Aethlon has submitted an Investigational Device Excemption ("IDE") to the FDA and plans to begin FDA sanctioned clinical trials within the next twelve months.
 Since many of Aethlon's patents were issued in the 1980's, some have expired and other are scheduled to expire in the near future.
 Thus, some patents may expire before FDA approval or approval in a foreign country, if any, is obtained.
-However, the Company believes that certain patent applications and/or other patents issued more recently will help protect the proprietary nature of the Hemopurifier(TM) treatment technology.
+However, the Company believes that certain patent applications and/or other patents issued more recently will help protect the proprietary nature of the Hemopurifier(R) treatment technology.